jimFalkenstine/CoasterCountsAPI/README.md

 7. Run npm start in the right terminal/CoasterCountsWebsite directory to start the Website on http://localhost:3000.
 8. Open your preferred web browser and navigate it to http://localhost:3000 to view the CoasterCounts Website.

--You can access the CoasterCounts API via Heroku https://coaster-counts-api.herokuapp.com/api/

--You can also access the CoasterCounts Website at https://jimfalkenstine.github.io/frontend2/coaster-counts.html

 ## Project Requirements

 **Read and parse an external file (such as JSON or CSV) into your application and display some data from that in your app**